wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/dhorme.md

 ---
 title: "Dhorme"
-description: "The Dhorme a French Bible translation lead by the French Assyrologist and Semitologist Édouard Dhorme (1881–1966)."
+description: "Dhorme, a French Bible translation lead by the French Assyrologist and Semitologist Édouard Dhorme (1881–1966)."
-lead: "« Au commencement Élohim créa les cieux et la terre. »"
+lead: "A French Bible translaton lead by the French Assyrologist and Semitologist Édouard Dhorme (1881-1966)."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false